 A modern apprenticeship is a job with training to industry standards.
-Apprenticeships aren’t just for school leavers, anyone in England can apply if you’re 16 or over.
+Apprenticeships aren’t just for school leavers, anyone in England can apply if you’re 16+.
 More and more employers today are waking up to the benefits of apprenticeships.
 This can either be on employing a new member of staff as an apprentice or encouraging an existing employee to further their career by taking an apprenticeship.

 An apprenticeship will ensure that the skills developed are matched to the businesses future needs.
-This will help fill any skills gaps and allow the business to source future managers and leaders from within.
+Helping to fill any skills gaps and allow the business to source future managers and leaders from within.